Flooristics, LLC

 Hardwood Stains

-Hardwood flooring can be beautiful, but is susceptible to acidic stains, such as pet urine.
+Hardwood flooring can be beautiful, but it is susceptible to acidic stains, such as pet urine.
 Too much soiling can actually turn the wood a darker color as the acid interacts with the wood.
-For recent pet accidents, an enzyme-based solution can be used to counteract the urine.
-Most of it will be lifted up or lightened before they can do permanent damage.
-There isn’t a lot that can be done to remove old urine stains from a wood floor, because the wood itself is chemically changed and no type of stain remover can turn it back.
-Fortunately, hardwood flooring can be sanded down and refinished to appear as good as new.
+For recent pet accidents, homeowners can use an enzyme-based solution to counteract the urine.
+The solution can lift or lighten much of the stain before permanent damage occurs.

 Filed Under: Carpet and Rugs, Floor Safety, Flooring Help, Hardwood and Laminate, Resilient, Tile and Stone Tagged With: carpet stain, floor stain, food stain, hardwood floor stain, laminate stain, stubborn stain, tile stain